Primark owner ABF leads FTSE, Reckitt Benckiser feels cyber attack pain

 By Helen Reid

-LONDON, July 6 Attention focused on earnings on Thursday, with a 5 percent rise in AB Foods leading a steady FTSE 100 index which was supported by the retail and housebuilding sectors.
+LONDON, July 6 (Reuters) - Attention focused on earnings on Thursday, with a 5 percent rise in AB Foods leading a steady FTSE 100 index which was supported by the retail and housebuilding sectors.

 AB Foods rose after reporting a better outlook thanks to an improved performance from budget clothing chain Primark, with Marks & Spencer following it higher with a 1.8 percent rise, although Next fell as it went ex-dividend.